ajtran303/markov_preprocessor/README.md

 # markov_preprocessor

-This script will preprocess text files to be used as input data for Markov Chain generation.
+This script preprocesses text files to be used as input data for Markov Chain generation.

+It reduces any given text file input into "one big string" formatted for spacing and punctuation.

 The sample text provided is from *New Rose Hotel*, by William Gibson.